jumphone/www/courses/python_2609/w01_Linux_Basics/a02_courseIntro.md

 2. We have multiple rounds of member selection.

-3. In each round, each Team Lead will provide one offer to one member (you can reject the offer, and then the lead should turn to another one).
+3. In each round, each Team Lead will introduce him/her-self.

+4. Each Team Lead will provide one offer to one or more members (you can reject the offer).

-4. For the final project, the maximum grade is 30 (final presentation).
+5. For the final project, the maximum grade is 30 (final presentation).
 Team Lead can get 3 bonus points (10%).

-5. If more than 5 people want to be the team lead, let’s vote for it.
-If less than 5 people want to be the lead, I will randomly assign the remaining team lead.
+6. If more than 5 people want to be the Team Lead, let’s vote for it.
+If less than 5 people want to be the lead, I will randomly assign the remaining Team Leads.

 <br>